Julie Kedzie: Jackson's MMA Series

 Kedzie was scheduled to face Sarah D'Alelio at Jackson's MMA Series 2 on September 4, 2010, but the fight was canceled after Kedzie signed on to take part in the filming of the Ultimate Women Challenge reality show.
 The show never made it to air, and 7 contestants sued the producers, claiming they were never paid.

 During the filming of the Ultimate Women Challenge, Kedzie faced Kaitlin Young on September 24, 2010.
 She was defeated by split decision.

-Kedzie's fight with Sarah D'Alelio was then rebooked for Jackson's MMA Series 3 on December 18, 2010 in Albuquerque, New Mexico.
+Kedzie's fight with Sarah D'Alelio was then rebooked for Jackson's MMA Series 3 on December 18, 2010, in Albuquerque, New Mexico.
 She defeated D'Alelio via unanimous decision.

 She then faced Kaitlin Young in a five-round title rematch at Jackson's MMA Series 4 on April 9, 2011.
 Kedzie defeated Young by unanimous decision to become Jackson's MMA Series Women's Bantamweight Champion.

 Strikeforce

 Kedzie was scheduled to fight Amanda Nunes at the Strikeforce: Overeem vs. Werdum event on June 18, 2011, in Dallas, Texas.
 The bout, however, was cancelled after Nunes sustained a foot injury.

-Kedzie made her Strikeforce debut against Alexis Davis on July 30, 2011 at Strikeforce: Fedor vs. Henderson in Hoffman Estates, Illinois.
+Kedzie made her Strikeforce debut against Alexis Davis on July 30, 2011, at Strikeforce: Fedor vs. Henderson in Hoffman Estates, Illinois.
 She lost the fight via unanimous decision.

 Kedzie was expected to face Germaine de Randamie as part of the Strikeforce Challengers 19 card on September 23, 2011, but withdrew due to injury.

 Kedzie faced Miesha Tate at Strikeforce: Rousey vs. Kaufman on August 18, 2012.
 She was defeated by submission due to an armbar in the third round.

 Ultimate Fighting Championship

-Kedzie's UFC debut was against Germaine de Randamie at UFC on Fox 8 on July 27, 2013.
+Kedzie's Ultimate Fighting Championship (UFC) debut was against Germaine de Randamie at UFC on Fox 8 on July 27, 2013.
 She lost the fight by split decision.

 Kedzie faced Bethe Correia at UFC Fight Night: Hunt vs. Bigfoot on December 7, 2013.
 She lost the fight via split decision and subsequently announced her retirement from mixed martial arts competition via Twitter.

-Kedzie announced that she is officially retired on April 24, 2021 via Twitter.
+Kedzie announced that she is officially retired on April 24, 2021, via Twitter.